IAlibay/MDRestraintsGenerator/README.md

 ## How to use

-The code currently only implements a means of deriving Boresch restraints for GROMACS simulations.
+The code currently focuses on implementing a means of deriving Boresch restraints for GROMACS simulations.
 To achieve this, the following underlying methods are provided:

   1) A function to pick stable points in ligands for restraint attachment